fumito-suzuki/Fixed-Field-Theory/docs/v1.2.5/appendices/A.md

 It clarifies fractal operators, nonlinear χδ-driven terms, geometric drift, and well-posedness of the ψ–ρ–C coupled dynamics.

-## 1. Purpose and Scope

 This appendix supports the main manuscript Sections 1–4 by providing:

-- explicit operator definitions for FFT-1, FFT-2, FFT-3,
+- explicit operator definitions for FFT-1, FFT-2, and FFT-3,
 - precise meaning of drift and fractal operators,
 - χδ-induced nonlinearities that generate ψ (appearance field),
 - rigorous forms of projection, coupling, and noise terms,
 - analytic conditions for well-posedness.

 It connects the formal ψ–ρ–C system to the χδ generative principle and τ-based observation geometry.

 ## 2. Background (χδ–ψ Framework)

 Fixed-Field Theory uses the following hierarchy: